veselov/gitlab-nginx-auth/README.md

 # If enabled, then a ./refused_login endpoint will use this template
 # to display a page explaining why access has been refused.
 The template
-# receives a structure with "Url" string property and "Groups" string array.
+# receives a structure with "User" string property "Url" string property
+# and "Groups" string array.
+# "User" is the username of the logged in Gitlab user, and is queried from Gitlab
+# unless a cached value is found.
 # "Url" is populated from the "from" URL parameter of the request, and
 # "Groups" is populated with all the groups, membership to any of which would
 # have allowed access to the resource.